Equartey/zed/README.md

 # zed
-an unfinished top-down HTML 5 game.
+An unfinished top-down HTML 5 game I started back in 2015.

 One day I'll finish this lil guy :3